Lost Planet 3: Plot

 Before he can NEVEC unexpectedly takes over the Expedition.
 They begin looking for Dr. Roman, who with Jim's help has been working on triangulating the purest veins of Thermal Energy, however he finds Dr. Roman dead and in a fit of rage kills a NEVEC soldier nearby who presumably murdered her.
 Now determined to stop NEVEC Jim and the Forgotten prepare to sabotage their mining efforts with Gale's help.
 While enacting their plan however they are confronted by Laroche who has been sent by NEVEC to stop them.
 He reveals that he called NEVEC to the base after seeing Jim meet with Mira, and that NEVEC is attacking the Forgotten.
 Jim defeats Laroche but spares him and makes his way to the Forgotten's settlement.
 Soichi is killed and Jim forced to surrender when he finds NEVEC has taken his family hostage.

 Using Dr. Roman's stolen research combined with Dr. Kovacs smarts, NEVEC has a plan to save Earth.
 Braddock helps Jim escape and free his family and the crew, including Laroche, despite his actions.
 He sacrifices himself to kill Neven's soldiers.
 Pursuing NEVEC's field commander Isenberg, Jim ruins his plan to take control of the Akrid and use them to wipe out the rebels and so NEVEC are not able to mine the living planet of pure energy and save Earth, putting a stop to Isenberg's plan by killing him but nearly dying himself.

 With NEVEC defeated the expedition crew and the Forgotten become the first snow pirates.
 Gale and Mira use Soichi's research to create the Harmonizer, a device that uses thermal energy to heal the user.
-In the present Jim apologizes to his granddaughter for leaving a legacy where she has been forced to fight before passing away.
+In the present Jim apologizes to his granddaughter for leaving a legacy where she has been forced to fight before dying.
 An elderly Laroche finds them and rescues Diana.
 Diana is saddened by her grandfather's passing but looks forward to the possibility of winning the war and taking the planet back from NEVEC.